hexops/fastfilter/README.md

 ```

 (you can just add this project as a Git submodule in yours for now, as [Zig's official package manager is still under way](https://github.com/ziglang/zig/issues/943).)

+Binary fuse filters automatically deduplicate any keys during population.
+If you are using a different filter type (you probably shouldn't be!) then keys must be unique or else filter population will fail.
+You can use the `fastfilter.AutoUnique(u64)(keys)` helper to deduplicate (in typically O(N) time complexity), see the tests in `src/unique.zig` for usage examples.

 ## Serialization